 Niagara Region funds the following supportive housing programs.
 Eligibility for supportive housing programs is guided by a coordinated access approach through Niagara Region's homelessness system.

 Transitional housing programs are longer-term, service-intensive and more private than emergency shelters.
 Stays in these programs are three to 18 months, depending on the population being served.

-It's meant to provide a safe, supportive environment where residents can overcome trauma, begin to address the issues that led to homelessness or kept them homeless, and begin to rebuild their support network.
+Transitional housing is meant to provide a safer and supportive environment where residents can overcome trauma.
+They can also begin to address the issues that led to homelessness or kept them homeless, and rebuild their support network.

-The program also supports the Province of Ontario's goal of ending chronic homelessness by 2025 by providing supportive housing to individuals within the province's Home for Good priority areas.
+The Home for Good program helps individuals with complex needs achieve and maintain independent housing.
+The program supports the Province of Ontario's goal of ending chronic homelessness by 2025.
+It provides supportive housing to individuals within the province's Home for Good priority areas.
 The priority areas are:

 For a list of housing and homelessness resources available in Niagara, call 211 or visit INCommunities.